allanmboyd/spidertest/README.md

 TODO
 ----

+- Multiple start urls can result in overlapping tests and when this happens duplicate tests are run and stored.
+Fix.
 - Allow multiple sets of request headers to be specifed for a given topic,
 - Try to include the URL from which a failing test is called from - referer maybe?
 - Allow path variables in topic names